atelierspierrot/gentleface-sprites/README.md

 [Gentleface custom toolbar icons](http://www.gentleface.com/free_icon_set.html).
 The original set of icons is proposed under
-[Creative Commons "Attribution - Non Commercial" license](http://creativecommons.org/licenses/by-nc/3.0/), free of use for **NON COMMERCIAL** usage as long as you mention the image credits to "[Gentleface UI / UX design](http://www.gentleface.com)".
+[Creative Commons "Attribution - Non Commercial" license](http://creativecommons.org/licenses/by-nc/3.0/), free of use for **NON COMMERCIAL** usage as long as you attach image credits to "[Gentleface UI / UX design](http://www.gentleface.com)".
 See the bottom of this page for more infos about protection licenses.